sininen-blue/2526-first-sem/graphics-computing/6plus/day_08.md

 A characteristic of request-mode inputs is that the user must identify which device is to provide the input.

-This means that we ignore any other information from other input devices other the one specified.
+This means that we **ignore** any other information from other input devices other the one specified.

+Request mode is useful for situations in which the program guides the user
+- like when filling up a form,
+- in a tutorial,
+- or in a text based game

-Request mode is useful for situations in which the program guides the user, but *not* useful in applications where the user controls the flow of a program, like in a game, where most buttons can be pressed at any time.
+But *not* useful in applications where the user controls the flow of a program,
+- like in a game, where most buttons can be pressed at any time.
+- or graphic design software, where the user can use multiple different tools at any time

 ---